 Fun for Some: Some players don't bother playing the games themselves, and prefer to play Franchise Mode like a "management sim" instead.
 They'll build teams, hire coaches, and generally run the franchise while merely simulating the games.
 There exist numerous editing programs for Madden 08 (the last Madden released for PC) which give players control over nearly every aspect of this style of play.

 Game Breaker: Some plays will always work, no matter what defense is called, because they exploit holes in the AI.
 There has been an enormous Internet argument raging for years over whether this is appropriate play or not.

 Some teams are so insanely good that it is nearly impossible to beat an experienced player who decides to use them against you.
 The Falcons in Madden 2004 are the most infamous of them, but any Colts team that includes Peyton Manning is going to be this from year to year.
-Time will tell if the Broncos in Madden 13 will be the same.
+This seems to have followed Manning to the Broncos as well.